Sign In Register

 Healthcare Facilities88

-Compton has an average annual temperature of 48°F (9°C).
+Compton experiences four distinct seasons with an average annual temperature of 48°F (9°C).
 Winters average 20°F in January while summers reach 72°F in July.
-The area enjoys 282 sunny days per year.
+The area gets 282 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
 Air quality is rated Good with a median AQI of 43.
+The city sits at an elevation of 974 feet.

 Temperature